Gimme Shelter: Reasons To Go Modular, Parts 1, 2, 3

 Part 3: What's Your Trip?

-For any long distance treks, whether in winter or summer we use the hooped bivvy + micro solo tarp setup.
+For any long distance treks in cool to sub zero conditions we use the hooped bivvy + micro solo tarp setup.
 The hooped bivvy provides single-skinned, robust all-round protection from biting insects and tempestuous weather alike, with a minimal footprint (i.e. it can be used on very awkward terrain, on ledges, in very high winds, on mountain peaks etc.) and the tarp provides the aforementioned porch and quick shelter so that short breaks in harsh conditions can be restful, not stressful.
 It also completely solves the condensation issue that most people complain about when it comes to single skinned shelters, as one is able to vent the bivvy through the insect mesh (door ajar), assuming your hooped bivvy is well designed.

-For short treks of no more than 4 nights in conditions equivalent to UK late spring through to early autumn, then we like the bivvy bag + tarp setup.
-When using only a bivvy bag we prefer a larger tarp; it doesn't add much additional weight, yet it allows for 2 sides to be completely sealed to the ground, and this added protection makes for a more relaxed overall experience on long duration treks..
+For long duration treks where nighttime temperatures are above +5°C in conditions equivalent to UK late spring through to early autumn, then we like the bivvy bag + tarp setup.
+When using only a bivvy bag we prefer a larger tarp; it doesn't add much additional weight, yet it allows for 1 or 2 sides to be completely sealed to the ground, and this added protection makes for a more relaxed overall experience on long duration treks..